 I want to focus on minimalist self-care ideas for working adults because nursing yourself should not be extravagant.
 I am not saying to splurge or spend money on spas or luxury items.
 But if you are trying to work your way towards minimalism or are curious about it you will discover that there are simple pleasures in life and happiness which is not about having many things or possessions but rather having peace of mind and gratitude every day.

 1. Practice Self Affirmation

 Smile.
 Go in front of the mirror and utter your positive attributes or tell something positive about yourself and practice it daily.
-Each one of us is unique and have different talents if you haven’t find yours try to do it and discover your self more.
+Each one of us is unique and has different talents if you haven’t found yours try to do it and discover yourself more.

 2. Take A Walk In The Park